District Information

 Details:

 Nature Day-off camps are a great way to make new friends and have fun while discovering nature.
 Expand your knowledge of science, learn about plants and animals, and hike two to five miles daily.
 Bring a lunch, drinking water, two snacks, and a backpack daily.
 Dress for the weather.
 Camps are held at the Tualatin Hills Nature Center.
-How are dinosaurs related to birds?
-Let's explore the Nature Park to learn more about these distant relatives.
+Use your imagination to examine nature through the eyes of an artist.
+Capture those images using photography, journaling and sketching to show how you see the forest, meadows and ponds.

 Notes: